 End-of-life doulas hope to bring comfort and peace to the very last seconds of every person’s time in this world.
 Words to describe you may include: brave, gifted, intuitive, and compassionate.
 You may feel called to do this work.IAP College.

-You can complete the End of Life Doula Certificate course online, in the comfort of your own home.
-Click the link for Pricing and how to start.
+You can complete the End of Life Doula Certificate course online, from the comfort of your own home.
+Click the link for Pricing and how to get started.
 IAP Death Doula Course

 Thanks for reading.

 As always feel free to leave any comments or experiences in the comment box below.